brooklynrail/brooklynrail-platform/content/events/2020/07/pen-brush.md

       Museum in London.
 Her work is featured in the publication Posing Beauty, edited by Deb Willis, currently on exhibit across the US, and she is in the current award-winning film “Through A Lens Darkly”. "
+  - person: nick-bennett
+    event_bio: Nick Bennett is the Curatorial Assistant and Publisher’s Assistant at the Brooklyn Rail.
 poets:
   - person: fanny-howe
     event_bio: Fanny Howe has written many novels and several poetry books, of which